geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 Finally the role which a bomber is famous for.
 Dealing deadly strikes with deadly bombs.
 This role is totally different from the other two roles.
 You basically have to wait somewhere cloaked until a target shows up or is called.
 Align to that target, hit the bomb button and get the hell out.
 Ideally your target and your warp out are in one line, but that is not always the case.

-Usally you are bombing in squads, which means squads are releasing their bombs together, usally 8 or 9 people are in one squad, because bombs are also damaging each other.
+Usually you are bombing in squads, which means squads are releasing their bombs together, usually 8 or 9 people are in one squad, because bombs are also damaging each other.
 Because of that is very important that you use the type of bomb the FC demands when the fleet starts, if you use another type your bomb will destroy all the other bombs and your bomb run will fail.

 Once your bomb is launched it travels 30km and explodes within a 15km radius.
-It is very important that you get out after you launched the bomb, do not burn into the direction of your bomb, you cann definately bomb and kill your self.
+It is very important that you get out after you launched the bomb, do not burn into the direction of your bomb, you can definately bomb and kill your self.
 You should also select your warpout celestial before you launch the bomb.

 Fitting a bombing bomber is not very hard.
 Your most important thing is your Bomb Launcher and your cloak.
 After that you should focus on agility and tank.
 I do not like to fit a shield extender here because is just increases your sig radius which means your enemies are able to lock you faster.